Products

 •

 Co-chairperson, Atlanta Against Unfairness in Broadcasting.
-Persuaded the FCC to condition license
+Persuaded the FCC to condition license renewals for

-programming which met the "public interest test", being relative to the needs of black people in Georgia.
+the "public interest test", being relative to the needs of black people in Georgia.

 Joseph is the son of the late John L. and Mattie Roberts Boone.
-During his
+During his marriage

-they became the parents of two daughters, Jolaunda and Andrea.
-Jolaunda,
+parents of two daughters, Jolaunda and Andrea.
+Jolaunda, who has chosen real

-who has chosen real estate as a career, is presently married to Reginald
+estate as a career, is presently married to Reginald Campbell and they are the

-Campbell and they are the proud parents of ReJoseph Bernard and MeLeah
+proud parents of ReJoseph Bernard and MeLeah Joyea.
+Andrea is currently

-Joyea.
-Andrea is currently Director of Constituent Services for Atlanta Mayor
+Director of Constituent Services for Atlanta Mayor Kasim Reed.
+Faithful to his

-Kasim Reed.
-Faithful to his memory and dedicated to his cause are many
+memory and dedicated to his cause are many nieces, nephews, cousins, other

-nieces, nephews, cousins, other relatives, friends, and the Civil Rights
+relatives, friends, and the Civil Rights community.

 POLITICAL ACTIVISM (Included, but was not limited to):